 Churchill later recounts the call to the War Cabinet: "I doubted the mighty French Army could be beaten so easily, but Reynaud seemed near-hysterical."
-The invasions is only five days old, but already they all are having outlandish success against proud countries that have spent heavily on their own defense for many years.
+The invasions are only five days old, but already they all are having outlandish success against proud countries that have spent heavily on their own defense for many years.

 The Wehrmacht penetration across the Meuse gains force.
-General Guderian reaches Montcornet near Laon as he levers open the gap between French 2d and 9th Armies.
+General Guderian reaches Montcornet near Laon to lever open the gap between French 2d and 9th Armies.
 He is ordered to halt, and once again demands and receives permission to advance another day.
 General Rommel continues pushing southwestward toward Philippeville and passes through the Maginot Line extension at Sivry on his way into the French interior.
 Rommel faces little opposition and covers 40 km to Cerfontaine.

 The French are off-balance, both in the field and at General Gamelin's headquarters.
 General Gamelin informs Defense Minister Daladier that the front is shattered.
 He replaces French 9th Army commander General Corap with General Giraud after the army collapses.

 In Holland, Army Group B under General Fedor von Bock is performing its diversionary role brilliantly.
 In fact, Army Group B's stumbles only enhance the illusion that the battle so far is not going terribly for the Allies and thus they have more time than they really do, aiding the real thrust to the south.